 CO2 is widely used in industrial refrigeration and commercial refrigeration racks in the EU, NAM, Australia and Japan.
 We believe that this trend, which started in Europe, will eventually extend to the rest of the world.
-CO2 heat pumps become increasingly applied up to MW sizes and often in combination with refrigeration systems using heat recovery features.
-CO2 is special in the sense that often transcritical operation is utilized for the heat pump mode.
-This gives some advantages especially for higher temperatures but specific system conditions must be observed to ensure high efficiency compared to e.g. hydrocarbons like R290.
-Special attention is needed on system configuration and ejectors have shown to be a major important component.
+CO2 heat pumps are increasingly being used up to MW sizes and often in combination with refrigeration systems using heat recovery features.
+CO2 is special in the sense that transcritical operation is often used for the heat pump mode.
+This gives some advantages, especially for higher temperatures, but specific system conditions must be observed to ensure high efficiency compared to e.g. hydrocarbons like R290.
+Special attention is needed on system configuration and ejectors have shown to be a major component.

-We foresee ammonia continuing to be a very well accepted, particularly in industrial refrigeration applications, though its toxicity requires unique safety measures.
+We foresee ammonia continuing to be very well accepted, particularly in industrial refrigeration applications, though its toxicity requires unique safety measures.
 Low Charge systems are available and they are very efficient.
 We expect that a solution using both CO2 and ammonia in cascade will be increasingly used .
-We see the very energy efficient hydrocarbons playing an important role in low-charge systems around the globe and especially in the EU a big increase in air to water heat pumps for domestic usage is foreseen - however for smaller capacities.
-Hydrocarbons will also be increased in chillers and large scale heat pumps where the systems are placed out door or in machinery rooms.
-We believe that HFCs will not disappear, but will be limited to those with the lowest GWP and will be combined with HFOs as is already happening.
-HFC and HFO are now moving towards more environmentally friendly, but often mildly flammable, versions, making safety precautions all the more important.
-The potential PFAS discussion and the following uncertainties is likely to result in some regional preferences for not using F-gases.
-In conclusion it means a high diversity of refrigerants.
+We see the very energy efficient hydrocarbons playing an important role in low-charge systems around the globe.

+We also anticipate a significant increase in air-to-water heat pumps for domestic use, especially in the EU.
+The use of hydrocarbons in chillers and large-scale heat pumps in systems placed outdoors or in machine rooms will also increase.
+We don't believe HFCs will disappear, but will be limited to those with the lowest GWP and will be combined with HFOs - a trend which is already happening.
+HFCs and HFOs are now available in more envrionmentally-friendly, yet mildly flammable versions, making safety precautions all the more important.
+The potential PFAS discussion and the accompanying uncertainties are likely to result in some regional preferences for not using F-gases.
+In conclusion this means a very diverse refrigerant landscape.

 The demand for low-GWP refrigerants will continue to challenge our current perception of which refrigerants can be used in certain applications, but will also drive innovations in system design.
-The EU heat pump growth outlooks for the next decades will demand safe and ultralow GWP refrigerants.
+The EU heat pump growth outlooks for the coming decades will demand safe and ultralow GWP refrigerants.
 This can only be obtained with natural refrigerants like R290 and HFO based solutions.

 Air Conditioning & Heat Pump

-incl identia . revers system ible Ro oftop u Scroll mercia Scrolls nmerci / Centi Comm ndustria eat pum
+Residential A/C incl. reversible systems Rooftop units Scroll Commercial A/C Scrolls Commmercial A/C Screw / Centrifugal Res. & Commercial Heat Pumps W/W Industrial Heat pumps

-Capacity 1-10 kV / 10-30 k\ N 3 0-400 k\ W 400 kW - 5 MW 1-10 MV V 1-10 MW V
+Capacity 1-10 kV / 10-30 k\ N 3 0-400 k\ W 400 kW - 5 MW 1-10 MV V 1-10 MW ٧

 Refrigerant Region/Year 2024 2027 2031 2024 2027 2031 2024 2027 2031 2024 2027 2031 2024 2027 2031 2024 2027 2031

 NAM

 CO 2 EU

 (R744) China

 ROW

 NAM

 NH3 EU

 (R717) China

 ROW

 NAM

 нс EU

 e.g. R290 China

 ROW

 NAM

 HFC EU

 (A1) China

 ROW

 HFC/HFO NAM

 (A1 & A2L) EU

 Mid-GWP China

 300-100 ROW

 HFC/HFO NAM

 (A1 & A2L) EU

 Low-GWP China

 <300 ROW

-^{} GWP classification is somewhat dependent on current solution & operating pressure baseline.
+\ GWP classification is somewhat dependent on current solution & operating pressure baseline.
 General guidance: High > 1000, Mid 300-1000, Low < 300.